-Subscriptions can only be received on the basis of the current complete prospectus and relevant Key Investor Information Document ("KIID") accompanied by the latest annual report as well as by the latest semi-annual report published after the latest annual report.
+Subscriptions can only be received on the basis of the current complete prospectus and relevant Key Information Document ("KID") accompanied by the latest annual report as well as by the latest semi-annual report published after the latest annual report.

-In addition to the complete prospectus, containing fundamental information about CARNEGIE INVESTMENT FUND, CARNEGIE INVESTMENT FUND publishes a KIID relating to an investment in each sub-fund and each share class, particular information on the profile of a typical investor and the historical performance.
-The KIID is available, free of charge to each subscriber at the registered office of CARNEGIE INVESTMENT FUND and must be considered by an investor before conclusion of the subscription contract.
+In addition to the complete prospectus, containing fundamental information about CARNEGIE INVESTMENT FUND, CARNEGIE INVESTMENT FUND publishes a KID relating to an investment in each sub-fund and each share class and particular information on the profile of a typical investor.
+The KID is available, free of charge to each subscriber at the registered office of CARNEGIE INVESTMENT FUND and must be considered by an investor before conclusion of the subscription contract.

 The annual and semi-annual reports form part of the present prospectus.
-No information other than that contained in this prospectus, the KIID(s), in the periodic financial reports, as well as in any other documents mentioned in the prospectus and which may be consulted by the public, may be given in connection with the offer.
+No information other than that contained in this prospectus, the KID(s), in the periodic financial reports, as well as in any other documents mentioned in the prospectus and which may be consulted by the public, may be given in connection with the offer.